David Beckham's Soccer USA

 Several regular features aside from MLS highlights were present in every show.
 One of these features was a "translation" of American commentary, called "How to Speak U.S. Commentator".
-This provides a definition of slang used by commentators which differs from that used in Britain.
+This segment provided definitions of slang used by commentators which differed from that used in Britain.
 Viewers were also invited to choose an MLS team to support and e-mail their choice to the show, from which polls were collected, determining the nation's favourite teams.

 Running gags

 The show was presented in a light-hearted manner and contains a variety of running gags which run over several weeks, such as: